jaydeegbobeh/eng88_Networking/README.md

 Reply from... : host has received the ping message back from the destination device within the designated time period Request timed out: host did not receive the ping message back from the destination device within designated time period Destination host unreachable: route to destination computer system cannot be found

+**Broadcast Domain**
+A broadcast domain is the region that broadcasts are received, broadcasts are restricted by routers(layer 3 devices)

+**ARP & RARP**
+Layer 2
+Address resolution protocol - maps an IP address to a permanent physical machine address in a local area network MAC Reverse address resolution protocol
+ARP and RARP translate between IP addresses and MAC layer addresses
+- They are broadcast protocols
+All hosts on a network are located by their IP address, but NICs (layer 2) do not have IP addresses, they have MAC addresses.
+ARP associated the IP address to a MAC address.

+**Default Gateway**

+The device that handles the traffic between different IP networks, usually the router interface.
+Hosts can only send traffic to the gateway if:
+- it's connected to its network physically
+- it's on the same subnet (usually)

+## Servers

+**DHCP**
+Dynamic Host Configuration Protocol - works on bc mode (mac address FFFF.FFFF.FFFF) - this uses UDP ports => application layer protocol
+Server/ client protocol
+- Automatically assigns IP hosts with IP addresses and other IP addresses of devices connected to the network (e.g default gateway)
+- Port numbers:
+	- 67/udp for DHCP server
+	- 68/udp for DHCP client
+-  Eliminates need for individually configuring network devices manually.

+**HTTP**
+Hypertext Transfer Protocol - an application layer protocol for transmitting hypermedia documents (graphics, audio, plain text video)
+HTML - markup languge for documents designed to be displayed in a web browser HTTP runs over TCP
+TCP port 80
+HTTPS (secure)
+TCP port 443

+**FTP**
+File Transfer Protocol - application layer protocol used for the transfer of computer files from a server to a client on a computer network.
+TCP port 21 - used to establish the connection between 2 hosts TCP port 20 - used to transfer data

+**DNS**
+Domain Name System - converts host names/ domain names into IP addresses, browsers uses these IPs to load internet pages.
+DNS is an application layer protocol that uses the transport layer protocol .
+Uses TCP for zone transfer and UDP for name.

+## Firewalls
+A network security system that monitors/ controls incoming and outgoing network traffic (between networks) - firewalls can be a device or a software.
+Access Control List (ACL) - set of rules or policy that grants/denies access to a resource, it filter access to a network.
+ACLs usually reside in a firewall router in a router that connects networks.

+**Properties of Firewalls**
+- Resistent to network attacks.
+- Have ACLs
+- Can be software installed on a host/ hardware, a computes that enforces ACLs.

+**Advantages**
+- Prevents hackers and remote access
+- Protects data
+- Protects privacy details
+- Can protect against Trojans - malware often disguised as legitimate software.

+**Disadvantages**
+- It can't always protect network from attacks from the inside.

+**Packet Filtering Firewall**
+Based on network, transport layers.
+Monitors outgoing and incoming packets and allowing them to pass or halt based on the source and destination IP address, protocols and ports (TCP/UDP ports)

+**Application Gateway Firewall**
+More capable than packet filtering firewall.
+Operates at the application layer (also checks presentation, session, transport, network layers).
+This means firewall can check software.

+**Firewall zones**
+Private(inside)
+Public(untrusted)
+DMZ - a perimeter network that protects the internal local-area network from untrusted traffic.
+- Allows you to access untrusted networks like the internet, whilst ensuring its private network remains secure.